 In 1999, the Channel Construction Company renamed the tug as the Lumberman.
 And, she was re documented as a recreational yacht.
 Where she was converted to a live-aboard for her owner.

 In 2006, she went out of documentation.
 And, the tug was was relocated to Juneau, Alaska.
 Where she was "anchored out," for use as a fishing lodge.

-Originally powered by a single EMD-16-645-C diesel engine, rated at 1,660 horsepower.
-However, in 2010 the tug's main engine engine developed problems.
+Originally powered by a single, EMD-16-645-C diesel engine, rated at 1,660 horsepower.
+In 2010, the tug's main engine engine developed problems.
 And, it was determined that the problem not be rectified.